Singh-Lab/InteracDome/README.md

 within domains may be involved in binding different ligands.
 If you use data or scripts from this repository, please cite:

-> Kobren, S.N. and Singh, M. (2017) "Structure-informed approach to discovering perturbed interaction interfaces in cancer." *Manuscript in preparation.*
+> Kobren, S.N. and Singh, M. (2018) "Data-driven discovery of the InteracDome." *Manuscript in preparation.* [Website](https://interacdome.princeton.edu "InteracDome")

 ### 1: Downloading preliminary data